 Each grade 3-8 student who completes the ILEARN English/Language Arts (ELA) assessment will receive a Lexile measure.
-Click here to view a score report sample containing Lexile measure information.
+Click here to view a sample score report containing Lexile measure information.

 Lexile Tools and Resources

 This six-minute animated video on the basic concepts and uses of the Lexile Framework for Reading is a recommended resource for educators and parents who are new to Lexile measures.
-For more educational videos, visit MetaMetrics YouTube channel.